Zheyu-Rain/APT-HLS-AI/README.md

 **Approach #2**: Fine-tuning a GNN Model for HLS Representations

 Our second approach involved fine-tuning a Graph Neural Network (GNN) capable of learning from HLS representations.
+The model used in our training is based on a previous research project named 'HARP', you can find their work at:

 We extract the test point from data base and fine tune the model based on this smaller dataset.

 We first performed all layer fine-tuning and then blocked the gnn layers to fine-tune the final MLP layers only.
 The result inference loss was a bit higher than the original model.